A man facing deportation took sanctuary at St. Mark’s Episcopal Cathedral, the church announced last week.

 “We didn’t know if and when this day might come,” Thomason told The Seattle Times.

-At the conference, Sulficio and his wife, Keiko Maruyama, said that they planned to keep working to enable Sulficio to stay in the United States.
+At the conference, Rubio Sulficio and his wife, Keiko Maruyama, said that they planned to keep working to enable Rubio Sulficio to stay in the United States.

 Thomason believes that it is pressing that faith communities work hard to provide safe havens for people facing deportation, and that such an action should not be considered a partisan one.

-“We believe that he [Sulficio], as every human does, deserves respect and dignity,” Sulficio told Pacific Standard.
+“We believe that he [Rubio Sulficio], as every human does, deserves respect and dignity,” Thomason told Pacific Standard.
 “And our religious tradition mandates that we honor everyone with respect and dignity and that’s why we’re doing this.”